JoKent/campsbourne/README.md

 Run each block of code in order by pressing the 'play' icons next to the code blocks, the resulting data set in Linked Places format will be output into the binder folder

-** You must copy down this file before closing the window, binder resets when it is closed, so you will lose the file if you do not save it  **
+**You must copy down this file before closing the window, binder resets when it is closed, so you will lose the file if you do not save it**

+## Creating an osm file

+The following steps have been successfully run in Windows using the command line, you may need to amend these for other operating systems
+First you'll need to get the GeoDesk gol CLI from the [geodesk website](https://www.geodesk.com/) and go to the download page
+Then you'll need the .osm.pbf country or county file from an OSM mirror site like this one: [UK Country files](https://download.geofabrik.de/europe/united-kingdom.html), which has files for each county in England and a single file for all of Scotland or Wales, get the smallest file you can to keep processing speeds down
+Place the .osm.pbf file in the same folder as the unzipped gol-tool folder Then you'll need to build the file on the command line using the build command for example
+``.\gol-tool-1.0.2\bin\gol build wales wales-latest.osm.pbf``
+Move the new .gol file to the data folder